Harsger/ROOTpostprocessing/README.txt

  and which values are plotted in correlation-graph

  additional options in parameter-file (see plotter):
- FILE , HIST , AXIS , ROWS , COLUMNS
+ FILE , HIST , AXIS , ROWS , COLUMNS , PIXELS

 ///////////////////////////////////////////////////////////////////////////////